nhsx/AnalyticsUnit/content/phdinterns.md

 ### The Role

-The successful candidate will occupy a permanent role within the NHSX analytics unit.
+The successful candidate will occupy a permanent role within the analytics unit.
 During the internship the candidate will be expected to progress their chosen project autonomously with supervision from colleagues in the analytics unit as well as their current academic supervisor.
 The candidate will be expected to be focussed on the project and self-driven during the internship period, providing regular updates on progress and issues.

 Within the topic area of the chosen project, there will be some freedom to direct the development of the research and knowledge but this will also need to be balanced against creating a learning outcome or tangible output, that benefits the PhD scheme objectives and is in a shareable state for future projects to pick up and continue the development.

-As the candidate will be a NHSX employee during the internship period, standard employment checks and some mandatory training are required.
+As the candidate will be a NHS England employee during the internship period, standard employment checks and some mandatory training are required.

 Key aims for the intern will be:
-- Progress the research project ensuring learning/outcomes are shareable with NHSX and where appropriate made suitable for publication.
+- Progress the research project ensuring learning/outcomes are shareable with NHS England and where appropriate made suitable for publication.

 ### Projects

-A list of currently available projects can be found on the NHSX analytics unit site with links to project specific details on github.
+A list of currently available projects can be found on the analytics unit site with links to project specific details on github.
 These projects are continually being added to and we welcome project proposals from both prospective students and interested organisations.

-During the Project Period, the Student will be allocated an NHSX supervisor and in some instances a project specific mentor.
+During the Project Period, the Student will be allocated an NHS England supervisor and in some instances a project specific mentor.
 It is also required that an academic supervisor from the hosting university is identified before the student can accept the internship place.

 ### Funding
-There are two payments associated with this scheme:

-- Applicant wage: For the entirety of the internship, the applicant would be paid as a NHS band 6 (spine point 1) post according to NHS Terms and Conditions (AfC) pay scales - Annual
+For the entirety of the internship, the applicant would be paid as a NHS band 6 (spine point 1) post according to NHS Terms and Conditions (AfC) pay scales - Annual
-- University payment: An additional direct payment to the applicants university of £5,000 would be made to take account of the university contribution through continuing student supervision and intellectual support.

 ### Application Process